occopus/docs/sphinx/source/user/createinfra.rst

     ``backend_id`` (``str``) and ``backend_ids`` (``list``)
         Optional.
 The dedicated backend for this node.
-If unspecified, the :ref:`Infrastructure Processor <infraprocessor>` will choose among
+If unspecified, the one will be choosen among implementations.
-        implementations.

     ``environment_id``
         Back reference to the containing infrastructure instance.

     ``user_id``
         User identifier of the infrastructure instance.
 This is an optimization.
-The :term:`IP` could resolve this by querying the static description of the containing infrastructure, but it is much more efficient to simply copy the ``user_id`` to each node's description.
+This could be resolved by querying the static description of the containing infrastructure, but it is much more efficient to simply copy the ``user_id`` to each node's description.